 The hike itself is really enjoyable.
 We saw lots of smaller critters (no bears luckily!) and it felt much more rural than other hikes in the area.

 There is a bus available that brings visitors to the bottom of the Flume Gorge.
 It will only save you about 1/2 mile of walking on flat terrain, though.
-There is no way around the harder part of the climb.
+There is no way around the harder part of the climb, so you definitely need to be agile enough to make it up.

 There is a shuttle that will take you up part of the way to see the waterfall if you don’t want to hike the Flume trail the whole way up.
 Keep in mind that you’ll still have to climb the stairs – there’s no way around that.

 The shuttle allows you to skip the beginning and end of the hike if you need to.
-We didn’t take it, but it would be a great idea for anyone who would have trouble with the distance or for someone with a newborn, for example.
+We didn’t take it, but it would be a great idea for anyone who would have trouble with the distance or for families with young children.

 Once you walk past Table Rock (a huge granite structure that actually comes from the last ice age) you’ll start to see signs of the main event: the falls.